I had coffee with a friend last night, and she asked me about my dress project and whether I felt like I met what I set out to do.

 When I started this dress project 28 days ago, these were the goals that I had:

 1. I want to learn more about injustice and ways to fight against.
 I will be reading and researching about human trafficking, specifically sex slavery, and posting some of this information each day of this month.
 Instead of focusing on just the United States (which I still will do), I am going to open it up to sex slavery around the world.
 Most of you know, I have a huge heart for Pattaya in Thailand, and I will post about my passion for this city during this month (as well as other places around the world).
+2. I want to increase awareness about human trafficking.
+I am going to wear a button that tells what day I am on in the experiment and tell people who ask about why I am doing this and what I am learning.

 3. I want to at least get a taste of what it is like to wear the same thing every day.
 There are many people all over the world who have to wear the same thing every day of their life.
 I know that I will not get the full feeling of this, but at least an idea.
 I plan to post about how I am feeling and the reactions I get from others during this month.